Luke Boyes

 He chased a qualifier in Europe, and ran three consecutive 1:45 times, but unfortunately Craig snuck under the Olympic standard.

-Luke made more progression in 2025, placing third at the Australian Championships behind Peter Bol’s new National record and Peyton Craig in second, as Luke placed third in another PB and world championships qualifying time of 1:44.50.
+Luke made more progression in 2025, placing third at the Australian Championships behind Peter Bol’s new National record and Peyton Craig.
+Luke clocked a PB and importantly achieved the world championships qualifying time of 1:44.50.
+Selected for Tokyo, he would not race again until he lined up on the start lined at the world championships.

 Luke has had a number of significant influences in his life.